monsoonmaelstrom/book2/book2.md

 “You should ask him.
 He’s going to have to,” I tell Liam, even though the thought only adds to my nausea.

 I obviously knew Peter would have to talk to Iverson at some point, and I didn’t like the idea then, but since some point is apparently now, I like the idea even less.
 I am literally going to have to trust Peter based on nothing at all.
 Or maybe it doesn’t even matter.
 Iverson is already here.
 I’m not sure what Peter could say to him that would make it worse.
 Iverson evidently knows exactly who I am, and if I had to guess he’s got a pretty solid idea what I’m capable of.
-At this point, the best we can probably hope to do is to keep Alex and Davy off his radar, and I don’t even know how feasible that is.
+At this point, the best we can probably hope to do is to keep Alex and Davy off his radar, and I have no idea how feasible that is.
 Maybe if I’m interesting enough he’ll forget to look for Davy.

 “Okay,” Liam agrees.
 “How’s your head?”

 “I’ll live.
 At least for tonight.
 Probably.”

-Liam spends the next forty minutes or so it takes for Alex to arrive asking approximately once per minute if I’m still awake.
+Liam spends the next forty minutes or so it takes for Alex to arrive asking approximately once a minute if I’m still awake.
 By the time I hear a tapping on the window, I’m about five minutes away from trying to strangle Liam just to make him stop asking if I’m awake.

 “You couldn’t come through the door?”
 Liam asks as he opens the window for Alex.